arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 //sampleEnd
 ```

-Running the snippet above will show how compilation fails.
+Compiling the snippet above will result in a compilation error.

-The Kotlin compiler disallows a suspend function in a pure environment because a `suspend fun` requires a continuation.
+The Kotlin compiler disallows the invocation of suspended functions in the pure environment because a `suspend fun` in order to be invoked it requires either to be declared inside another suspended function or a continuation.
-A continuation proves we know how to handle success and error cases resulting from running the effect.
+A continuation is a Kotlin Interface `Continuation<A>` that proves we know how to handle success and error cases resulting from running the suspended effect.

-This is a great built in feature of the Kotlin compiler that we can use to denote side effects and make them pure by definition due to their inhability
+This is a great built in feature of the Kotlin compiler that already makes it an ideal choice for Typed FP but not the only one.
-to compile/run unless they are in the pressence of a continuation that can handle the result of applying the side effects.

-Arrow implements all the continuations and suspension system needed to safely compose and run side effects in a pure functional program.
+Continue reading on if you are curious to see how the Kotlin Compiler and Arrow Fx can get rid of a lot of the functional idioms by using direct syntax over all effectful monads.

 ### Composing Side Effects